hmrc/hmrc-mongo/README.md

 This is a utility that prevents multiple instances of the same application from performing an operation at the same time.
 This can be useful for example when a REST api has to be called at a scheduled time.
 Without this utility every instance of the application would call the REST api.

-There are 2 variants that can be used to instigate a lock, `LockService` for locking for a particular task and `ExclusiveTimePeriodLock` to lock exclusively for a given time period (i.e. stop other instances executing the task until it stops renewing the lock).
+There are 3 variants that can be used to instigate a lock:

+- `LockService` for locking for a particular task.
+- `TimePeriodLockService` to lock exclusively for a given time period (i.e. stop other instances executing the task until it stops renewing the lock).
+- `ScheduledLockService` for working with scheduled tasks with variable run times, will wait for current task to finish before allowing another to start.

 ### LockService